gridcoin-community/Gridcoin-Site/wiki/faq.md

 - The staker of the block which contains the MRC request will get 20% of the fee

 ---
-### When will it be possible to make MRC requests?

-MRC requests will be possible at a block height of 2671700 which is approximately August 31st 2022.

----
 ### Which address will receive the MRC reward?
 Can I redirect it?